Queen Elizabeth II, UK's longest-serving monarch, dies at 96

 At Westminster Abbey in 1947 she married Royal Navy officer Philip Mountbatten, a prince of Greece and Denmark whom she had first met in 1939 when she was 13 and he 18.

-In February 1952, George VI died in his sleep after years of ill health at age 56.
+In February 1952, George VI died after years of ill health at age 56.
 Elizabeth, visiting Kenya, was told that she was now queen.

 “In a way I didn’t have an apprenticeship,” Elizabeth reflected in a BBC documentary in 1992.
 “My father died much too young, and so it was all a very sudden kind of taking on, and making the best job you can.”

-Her coronation took place more than a year later at Westminster Abbey, a spectacle viewed by millions through the still-new medium of television.
+Her coronation came more than a year later at Westminster Abbey, a spectacle viewed by millions through the still-new medium of television.

-Prime Minister Winston Churchill’s first reaction to the king’s death was that the new queen was “only a child,” but he was won over within days and became an ardent admirer.
+Prime Minister Winston Churchill’s first reaction was that the new queen was “only a child,” but he was won over within days and became an ardent admirer.

 Churchill was the first of 15 prime ministers in her reign.
 The monarch held weekly meetings with them, and they generally found her well-informed, inquisitive and up to date.